Communication privacy management theory: Relationship issues

+Voice-Based Assistants

+With an increase in technological advancement, voice-based assistants have become more frequently used.
+A recent study was conducted to see whether consumers want to reveal or conceal their information to these voice-based assistants.
+We often believe only a certain amount of our information is shared, but we are unaware of what is being given to different companies.
+Another study looked into how much information is shared with companies without our knowledge or permission and found that almost all of our information is shared without getting permission.
+Many countries have laws regarding personal information and what companies can or cannot use, but the United States is not within that realm.

 Work environments

-CPM has become very applicable in the workplace as personal mobile devices have increasingly been allowed to be brought to work.
-The concept of Bring Your Own Device (BYOD) has stirred conversation on the concept of privacy, security and boundaries between employee and employer.
-Companies have had to take measures to further secure their network or even decide whether they want to have employee access personal accounts (i.e. email) or devices while on the job.
+CPM has become applicable in the workplace as personal mobile devices are increasingly allowed to be brought to work.
+The concept of bringing your own device (BYOD) has stirred conversation on the concept of privacy, security, and boundaries between employees and employers.
+Companies have had to take measures to secure their network further or even decide whether they want employees to access personal accounts (i.e., email) or devices while on the job.
 By the same token, some employees argue that companies should not be able to track what is being done on their personal devices or even on company computers even if they are in the work place.

-Even before stepping foot into the workplace, much can be said about CPM and interviewing.
-How much we decide to reveal within an interview and the boundaries we have in that situation is directly related to CPM.
+Even before stepping foot into the workplace, CPM can be applied, such as in the interviewing process.
+How much candidates decide to reveal within an interview and their boundaries in that situation is directly related to CPM.
 Even interviewing within a job (as a cop, for example) requires a certain sensitivity to people's boundaries and how much private information they are willing to reveal.
+Various athletic teams use this approach as well, limiting the amount of time an athlete can spend online, as well as monitoring what they can share online.